RonnieVenz/free-software-website/README.md

 ## Blog

 Here are the users thoughts on some things.
 I know, lame; but you may want to read this or share your thoughts.
 You know, for the community.

-This W.I.P. website is a project for Web and Mobile Development class @ EAN University in Bogotá, Colombia.